 Taking Offense is part of a larger project, “Harm and the Limits of the State,” the first volume of which, Liberalism Undressed, Oxford University Press published in 2012.
-That book, which began with a grant from Phi Beta Kappa more than forty years ago, and which took nearly as long to write and rewrite, began as a meditation on why we divide social interactions into public and private realms.
-It soon became clear that the question I was really asking myself was as old as political philosophy itself: When, if ever, ought the state meddle with things that people do, alone and together?
+That book, which began with a grant from Phi Beta Kappa fifty years ago, and which took almost as long to write and rewrite, seeks to answer a question as old as political philosophy itself: When, if ever, ought the state meddle with things that people do, alone and together?
 What principle justifies government interference with our activities?
-Though simple to state, the answer that emerged is complex: The state is justified in acting only to deal with harm, a conclusion I tentatively set forth in “The Relativity of Injury,” a 1977 article in Philosophy and Public Affairs.
+Though simple to state, the answer that emerged is complex: The state is justified in acting only to deal with harm, a conclusion tentatively set forth in “The Relativity of Injury,” a 1977 article in Philosophy and Public Affairs.
 Liberalism Undressed, the longer work, became an extended riff on the Harm Principle, stated most clearly and succinctly by John Stuart Mill in his classic short work On Liberty, originally published in 1859.

-The Harm Principle has usually been dismissed for lacking sufficient clarity or power to do all that many people suppose governments in the modern era ought to do, or to curb it from doing what it should not.
-In the 1980s, Joel Feinberg, a philosopher at the University of Arizona, devoted a magisterial four-volume work, The Moral Limits of the Criminal Law, to demonstrating the breadth and complexity of the Harm Principle.
-But I set myself a broader agenda than Feinberg’s.
-He saw the Harm Principle as a guide to shaping criminal law.
-I want to put the Harm Principle to a larger task: to authorize and limit government in all its manifestations, not just in its commands in criminal statutes.
+The Harm Principle has been dismissed for lacking sufficient clarity or power to do all that many people suppose governments in the modern era ought to do, or sufficient restraints to curb it from doing what it should not.
+In the 1980s, Joel Feinberg, an influential political theorist at the University of Arizona, devoted a magisterial four-volume work, The Moral Limits of the Criminal Law, to demonstrating the breadth and complexity of the Harm Principle.
+Feinberg saw the Harm Principle as a guide to shaping criminal law.
+But the project envisioned by Liberalism Undressed and Taking Offense has a broader agenda and seeks to put the Harm Principle to a larger task: to authorize and limit government in all its manifestations, not just in its declarations on crimes.

-The Harm Principle might be decisive in the battle against offensiveness, except for this limitation: not everything that people do is harmful to others just because the others don’t like what’s being done.
-One significant class of objectionable but arguably non-harmful behavior is expression or conduct that offends the feeling of the hearer or observer.
-To combat the offensive, then, some other principle must be invoked.
+The Harm Principle might be decisive in the battle against offensiveness, except for this significant limitation: not everything that people do is harmful to others just because the others don’t like what’s being done.
+One major class of objectionable but arguably non-harmful behavior is expression or conduct that offends the feelings of those who encounter it.
+To combat unwanted offense, then, some other principle must be invoked.